FIU graduation cap decoration mistaken for explosive

 WEST MIAMI-DADE, FLA.
-(WSVN) - An engineering student who recently graduated from Florida International University decorated his cap not with inspirational quotes but with a miniature electronic display board representing his graduating class, which looked cool in the eyes of his classmates, but FIU Police feared otherwise.
+(WSVN) - An engineering student who recently graduated from Florida International University decorated his cap with a miniature electronic display board representing his graduating class, which looked cool in the eyes of his classmates, but FIU Police feared otherwise.

 This happened during the evening graduation ceremony at 5:11 p.m.
 Monday at FIU’s Ocean Bank Convocation Center at 11200 SW 8th St. in West Miami-Dade.

-Can Cevik, the engineering graduate, decorated his graduation cap with an Arduino Uno, an open-source micro-controller board that was powered a 9 volt battery, displaying the message “FIU 2019.”
+Can Cevik, the computer engineering graduate, decorated his graduation cap with an Arduino Uno, an open-source micro-controller board that was powered a nine-volt battery, displaying the message “FIU 2019.”

+“I thought I’d try something different,” Cevik said.
+“It wasn’t intended to be harmful in any way — just as a small creative project that I just wanted to show off for graduation.”

 View this post on Instagram